 - Using a slotted spoon, transfer chicken to a plate and set aside.

-- Pour chicken korma over a bed of buttery, mashed potatoes and top with fresh cilantro leaves.
+- Pour chicken korma over a bed of steamed rice and top with fresh cilantro leaves.
 Serve.

 Did you make this recipe?
 We want to see!